msmaryMathAndCS/msmaryMathAndCS.github.io/README.md

 ## Page Documentations

+### Mathematics major

+**Process**
+We gathered our information from two sources, the first being the Overview for the Department of Mathematics and Computer Science (https://catalog.msmary.edu/content.php?catoid=14&navoid=593), and the second being the page giving information about the various classes a Mathematics major may expect to take throughout their years at the university (https://catalog.msmary.edu/preview_program.php?catoid=14&poid=1203&returnto=593).
+We decided that all the information we included in our site was important for someone looking to learn about the major to know.
+For the styling of our page we decided that we would present our information in a question and answer format.
+We started by asking an important question to give context about the major, then answering it in an informative manner so the reader learns all they need to know.

+**References**
+“University Catalog.”
+Department of Mathematics and Computer Science - Mount St. Mary’s University - Modern Campus CatalogTM, catalog.msmary.edu/preview_entity.php?catoid=14&ent_oid=255.
+Accessed 27 Mar.
+2025.

+“University Catalog.”
+Program: Mathematics, B.S. - Mount St. Mary’s University - Modern Campus CatalogTM, catalog.msmary.edu/preview_program.php?catoid=14&poid=1203&returnto=593.
+Accessed 27 Mar.
+2025.

+**Editors**
+@CodeBlueYellow
+@ethanvillaver

 ### Welcome Page

 The index.html page is the landing page for this departmental website.
 Information was gathered from the Mount's Course Catalog, the [School of Science, Mathematics & Technology](https://msmary.edu/academics/schools-divisions/school-of-science-mathematics-and-technology/index.html) webpage, and department faculty discussions.
 Also referenced is the [Visit Emmitsburg](https://visitemmitsburg.com) site.